nattadasu/ryuuRyuusei/README.md

 - `/usersettings autoembed` - Toggle autoembed for the bot response from the user with supported platform URL.
-- `/usersettings language list` - List all available languages for the bot response
-- 👁️ `/usersettings language set` - Set your preferred language for the bot response

 <!-- omit in toc -->
 #### Server Settings

-- 👮 `/serversettings language set` - Set your preferred language for the bot response
 - 👮 `/serversettings member register` - Register member's MAL account to the bot, used when user can't invoke `/register`
 - 👮 `/seversettings member verify` - Verify memeber's MAL account after